Pots & Planters - A Gardener's Guide

 The material used to manufacture planters impacts longevity, watering, and even your plant’s health.
 Here are some of the most common materials:

-• Terracotta: Terracotta containers are reasonably inexpensive but fragile.
+- Terracotta: Terracotta containers are reasonably inexpensive but fragile.
 They’re prone to breakage.
 Even freezing temperatures can damage them.
 Moreover, the planters are porous, so they dry out quickly, making them a good choice for succulents and other plants that require well-drained soil.

-• Concrete: Concrete planter pots are durable.
+- Concrete: Concrete planter pots are durable.
 You can also mold them into various shapes.
 However, they’re heavy, especially after filling them with potting soil and your plant.

-• Resin: Resin planters are increasing in popularity.
+- Resin: Resin planters are increasing in popularity.
 They have the advantages of plastic, but they’re more durable.
 Resin planters include a blend of plastic resins and crushed limestone.
 The combination creates a planter offering the light weight of plastic but substantially greater durability.
 Artstone is a leading manufacturer of resin planters.

-• Metal: Metal planters are durable but will eventually rust.
+- Metal: Metal planters are durable but will eventually rust.
 They also retain heat, so you’ll need to water your plants more, particularly outdoor plants.
 Otherwise, they’ll cook in the sun.

-• Ceramic: Ceramic plant containers are versatile.
+- Ceramic: Ceramic plant containers are versatile.
 Because they’re non-porous, they retain water.
 As a result, tropical plants work well in them.
 Ceramic breaks and chips easily if hit or dropped.

-Indoor vs. Outdoor Planters
+Indoor vs. Outdoor Pots and Planters

-Some planters are made for indoor and outdoor use.
+Some pots and planters are made for indoor and outdoor use.
 Others are better suited for one or the other use.
 So, if your primary purpose is outdoor planting, ensure the planter you purchase can withstand outdoor conditions.

-1. Material: Outdoor planters use more durable materials that are weather-resistant, like stone, concrete, resin, and metal.
+- Material: Outdoor planters use more durable materials that are weather-resistant, like stone, concrete, resin, and metal.
 Conversely, indoor planters use materials like ceramic, plastic, and glass.
 So, although you can use them outside, their lifespan may be compromised.

-3. Size: You’re unlimited with size with outdoor planters.
+- Size: You’re unlimited with size with outdoor planters.
 So, they’ll come in a wide range of sizes, many of them getting extremely big.
 However, indoor planters lean toward the smaller side because they’re intended to fit on shelves, windowsills, or table tops.

-4. Light: Often, indoor plants get placed in low-light areas.
+- Light: Often, indoor plants get placed in low-light areas.
 So indoor planters accommodate plants that work well in those conditions.
 On the other hand, outdoor planters accommodate plants that receive more light to grow.
 In addition to more light, outdoor planters must withstand heat and preferably use materials that keep the plant’s roots cooler.

 Planter Shapes Have an Impact